 - Wrap/close container and let it cure in fridge overnight or up to a day.
 More if you want yolk to be even saltier.

 - Preheat oven to 350 F. Line your tray.

 - Mix five spice powder with you liquor.

 - Rinse salted yolks under light tap water to wash away salt and any leftover white.

 - Dip each yolk into liquor mixture before arranging it onto baking tray.

 - Bake for 10-12 minutes.
 When done let cool at room temperature.

 - Yolks are now ready to use in most recipes or grated over salad, pasta, soup, frying dishes.

-- Store in sealed container in freezer for up to 3 months.
-Just defrost as need for subsequent uses.
+- Store in sealed containers in the freezer for up to 3 months.
+Just defrost as the need for subsequent uses.